“I want to drink an Irishman under the table,” Jimmy informed us.

 Walking around Galway

-Rather than head out of town directly after making our purchases, we spent an hour or so looking around Galway city center.
-With the exception of a few delivery vehicles, much of it is a pedestrian shopping area, so we took advantage of it after making our purchases.
+The next morning, we beelined straight to Dillon's Claddagh ring shop.
+With the exception of a few delivery vehicles, much of the area is a pedestrian shopping area, so we took advantage of it after making our purchases.
 We enjoyed meandering about the cobbled streets, admiring the colorful buildings, and overhearing the Irish lilt of passersby in the mundane atmosphere of locals on their daily errands.
 Thank goodness it hasn't become a tourist trap!